StatCan/aaw/docs/dev/features/netapp-mounting/overview.md

 The Microsoft Graph API is used to get the onpremises name, as the username that the user has in the Netapp system matters as that is how the mapping of permissions is done.

-The Ontap API is the main driver here we query it to;
+The Ontap API we query to;
 - Determine if a user exists S3 side, if not we will create it.
 - Check if a user group exists, if yes add the current user, if not create it and add the user.
 - Retrieve the actual `nas_path`.
 This is because the user inputted path will be different from what is actually on the Netapp system and we need that `path` else our request to create the bucket will error out.